 Committee Members shall not vote on any matter where the outcome of the matter being considered is reasonably likely to have a direct, substantial, and readily identifiable financial impact on the member.
-Committee Members shall not vote on any matter involving a person with whom the member has a close familial, business, or other associational relationship.

-It is the duty of every Committee Member to report all conflicts of interest and potential conflicts of interest to the Chairperson or Vice Chairperson, as soon as they emerge, in order to be excused from voting on the matters.
+The affiliation of any Committee Member to any applicant shall be reported and noted by staff for the information of other Committee Members and the public.
+Such Committee Member may recuse himself or herself from voting on a particular application or matter coming before the Committee and such recusal shall be reported in the minutes.
 If an objection is raised to a Committee Member's participation at or prior to the hearing or vote on a particular matter and that member does not recuse himself or herself, the remaining members of the Committee shall by majority vote rule on the objection.